octoenergy/public-conventions/python.md

 ```

 The same principle applies to other ORM-constructs, like DRF's model
-serializers, which trade-off good structure and long-term maintability for
+serializers, which trade-off good structure and long-term maintainability for
 short-term development speed.

 This is an important step in extricating a project from Django's tight grip,